hartwigmedical/hmftools/cider/README.md

   allow TRA and TRD to match one another.
 6. Finally the V, D, J gene alignment information are combined and added as annotation into the output file.

-### setting up post annotation script
+### setting up BLASTN
-Below steps are required to run the cider_blastn.py script:
+To set up BLASTN, do the following:
-1. Follow the instruction in https://www.ncbi.nlm.nih.gov/books/NBK1762/.
-And set up the `human_genome` blast DB:
+1. Follow the instruction in https://www.ncbi.nlm.nih.gov/books/NBK1762/ to install BLAST+
+2. Set up the `human_genome` blast DB:
     ```
     $ cd $BLASTDB
     $ perl $BLAST_INSTALL/bin/update_blastdb.pl --passive --decompress human_genome
     ```
    Make sure the `BLASTDB` environment variable is defined.
-2. Download the ensembl_gene_data.csv file [here](https://console.cloud.google.com/storage/browser/_details/hmf-public/HMFtools-Resources/dna_pipeline/v5_31/38/common/ensembl_data/ensembl_gene_data.csv).
-3. Python package pandas must be installed.

 ## Limitations / Future improvements